datakaveri/iudx-deployment/K8s-deployment/K8s-cluster/addons/velero/azure/README.md

    AZURE_SUBSCRIPTION_ID=`az account list --query '[?isDefault].id' -o tsv`
    ```
 ##### Set permissions using service principal
-There are several ways Velero can authenticate to Azure, here for our deployment gonna use a Velero-specific service principal.
+There are several ways Velero can authenticate to Azure.
+In this deployment, we are going to use a Velero-specific service principal.
-If you don't plan to take Azure disk snapshots, any method is valid.

 ##### Specify Role
-_**Note**: This is only required for (1) by using a Velero-specific service principal and  (2) by using ADD Pod Identity._

 1. Obtain your Azure Account Subscription ID:
    ```